LeoVasanko/paskia/README.md

 }
 ```

 Now all authentication happens at `auth.example.com` instead of `/auth/` paths on your apps.
-No other changes are needed.
 Your existing protected sites continue to work as before but they just forward to the dedicated site for user profile and other such functionality.

+Enter your auth site domain on Admin / Server Options panel or use `--auth-host=auth.example.com` when starting the server.

 ## Further Documentation